Performance Works NorthWest joins Portland Jazz Composers Ensemble and Buckmxn Journal to present an evening of dance, music and poetry.

 Behind the scenes access for the insatiable dance, poetry, or music fan!

-A Supporter gets access to supporter-only behind the scenes video, photo and updates of the pieces as they are developed in rehearsal, as well as early access to reserved tickets and an invitation to the subscriber-only preview performance!
+A Subscriber gets access to supporter-only behind the scenes video, photo and updates of the pieces as they are developed in rehearsal, as well as early access to reserved tickets and an invitation to the subscriber-only preview performance!

 About the Artists